ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 			}
 		},

-		// Adds support for style="color: *" to already supported
+		// Adds support for style="color: *" to the already supported
 		// <p> and <h2-h4> elements.
 		{
 			name: /^(p|h[2-4])$/',